szarta/srg_collection_manager_app/README.md

   - Works in both portrait and landscape orientations
   - Dialogs persist through screen rotation

 **Note:** New cards are released regularly (~10/month) and the database is actively being updated.
-The bundled database provides a great starting point, but syncing is recommended to get the latest cards and updates.
+The bundled database (4,618 cards) provides a great starting point, but syncing is recommended to get the latest cards and updates.

 ### UI/UX Improvements
 - ✨ **Scrollable Settings** - No more text cutoff for database info